 Federal regulations mandate that every Title IV institution have a policy establishing standards of satisfactory academic progress for students who receive financial aid.
-These standards are based on two basic criteria: number of credit hours completed toward a degree each academic year and the semester and cumulative grade point averages.
+These standards are based on two basic criteria: number of credit hours completed toward a degree each semester and the cumulative grade point average.
 For more information. please review our full Satisfactory Academic Progress Policy.
 (Adobe PDF)

 Student Financial Services reviews your progress at the end of every semester.
 Attempted hours will be measued each semester at the end of the add/drop period (the end of the 1st week of the semester).
 You must successfully complete 67% of your attempted hours.
 For example, if you attempt 12 hours, you are required to complete 9 hours successfully to comply with the regulation.